Outer Bounds on the CEO Problem with Privacy Constraints: Statement of Results for Log-Loss Distortion Measure

-In this section, we examine the relationship between privacy-key rate $L_1$ and minimum distortion $D$ (min $D$) for a practical situation where both the compression rates $R_1$ and $R_2$ are fixed.
-Additionally, the constraint of privacy-leakage rate $L_2$ is relaxed in the calculations.
-The detailed numerical results are shown in Figure \ref{gscs113}, {where} Figures \ref{gscs113}(a) and \ref{gscs113}(b) correspond to the curves of the Gaussian CEO problem under log-loss distortion (Theorem \ref{th4}) and quadratic distortion (Remark \ref{remark-1}), respectively.
-Relevant parameters are summarized in Table \ref{table1}.
+Lastly, we conclude this subsection with numerical calculations for Theorem \ref{th4}, examining the relationship between the privacy-leakage rate $L_1$ and the minimum distortion $D$ (min $D$) in a practical scenario where both compression rates $R_1$ and $R_2$ are fixed.
+Additionally, the constraint of privacy-leakage rate $L_2$ is relaxed in the calculations, that is, \eqref{k2-ll1}, \eqref{k1k2-ll1}, and \eqref{r1k2-ll1} are removed from Theorem \ref{th4}.
+The detailed numerical results are shown in Figure \ref{gscs113}.

-From the behaviors of each graph, one can see that when the privacy-leakage rate $L_1$ becomes large, the minimum distortion is in a saturation state, and this appearance is justified below.
-For brevity, we use the quadratic Gaussian case to explain this phenomenon.
-After performing some algebras, alternative forms for the constraints on $L_1$ are expressed as follows: